RealSmile Data Report

 - Self-selection bias.
 The sample is users who chose to take a public face-rating test.
 Curiosity about one's own appearance is a non-random recruitment filter.

 - Sample size.
-6 scans is below both our 100-scan directional and 1,000-scan primary thresholds.
+101 scans is above the 100-scan directional threshold but below the 1,000-scan primary threshold.

 - No demographics.
 Age, gender, and geography are not stored on the Scan row, so subgroup analysis is not possible from this dataset.